House training a puppy.

 Having a Goldilocks-size crate will discourage your puppy from using it as a toilet.
 He will see it as his sleeping area and will be reluctant to make a mess in it.

 Our dog, Harvey, loves his crate.
-It’s from Ellie Bo and we’ve been very pleased with it.
+It’s a wire-frame type and we’ve been very pleased with it – sturdy build yet easily folds up to be moved or put away.

 Remember, dogs like to have a den area where they feel secure while sleeping or resting.
 They see a crate as being a den.
 Therefore they will avoid using it as a toilet if at all possible.